Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report/README.md

 # Credits and Acknowledgements:

+“Choropleth Maps in Ggplot2.”
+R CHARTS | A Collection of Charts and Graphs Made with the R Programming Language, 4 May 2021, https://r-charts.com/spatial/choropleth-map-ggplot2/

 "Exploratory Data Analysis on Covid-19 Dataset | Data Profiling & Visualization".
 Uploaded by Thu Vu, 2022-03-09.
 YouTube, https://www.youtube.com/watch?v=IjLRk2Q_A0U

 [<b>Back to Table of Contents</b>](#table-of-contents)